 Take the kids to Sunset Park

-Sunset Park is the perfect place for outdoor adventure in Rocky Mount.
-There’s a splash park for the summer months when that North Carolina heat creeps in.
-There’s also a charming carousel and train to ride around the area.
-There is a playground, basketball courts, tennis courts, and a skate park, so pick your pastime and get to playing.
+Sunset Park is the perfect place for outdoor adventure, and one of the best things to do in Rocky Mount with kids.
+There’s a splash park for the summer months when that North Carolina heat creeps in as well as a charming carousel and train to ride around the area.
+Expect to find a a playground, basketball courts, tennis courts, and a skate park, so pick your pastime and get to playing.

 The disc golf course is very popular here, odds are there will be a game going on to join if you stop by.
 It’s more akin to a mini amusement park than anything else and offers endless possibilities for fun all with a beautiful backdrop of the lovely local landscape.